ComputeCanada/magic_castle/docs/README.md

-**Post build modification effect**: `terraform init` will have to be called again and the next `terraform apply` might propose changes if the infrastructure describe by the new module is different.
+**Post build modification effect**: `terraform init` will have to be called again and the next `terraform apply` might propose changes if the infrastructure described by the new module is different.

 ### 4.2 config_git_url